Where Does Our Food Come From?

 - Composted horse dung from River Valley Stables mixed in with chipped or shredded wood and garden waste.

 - A mix of wood shavings and chicken dung from the housing of our free range chickens.

 - Compost made here at this site which consists of coffee grounds, waste paper, kitchen waste and weeds from the gardens.

 We also have an array of fruit trees that we are increasingly utilising in the cooking in our restaurant.

 The Lodge restaurant serves free-range meat for the dinner meals.
-Specifically, the beef and chicken comes from 2 free-range farms within the region.

 Our chicken comes from the organic, free-range poultry farm Bostock’s Organic Chicken Farm also located in Hawkes Bay.
 We believe that stocking organic poultry meat is important in New Zealand as unfortunately, the term “free-range” has become a rather nebulous term.
 While there are codes of welfare/minimum standards around the definition of free-range, these are not legally binding or regulated and therefore can be used freely by poultry farms as an easy marketing catch phrase.
 Chickens marketed as free-range can theoretically be raised at the same density as conventional barn chicken houses, with a few small doors that ensure only a handful actually choose or can use to explore outside.